event-driven-architecture-poc/event-driven-architecture-poc.github.io/index.md

 ### Order Lifecycle
 The lifecycle for a customer's order is as follows:
 1. A customer places an order through the website.
 Once the order has been created, the customer receives an order confirmation email notification.
-2. Payment authorization and capturing of funds occurs.
-If the authorization and capture fails, the customer receives an email notification indicating that the payment authorization failed.
+2. Payment authorization for the full dollar amount of the order total gets made on the customer's credit card.
+If the authorization fails, the customer receives an email notification indicating that the payment authorization failed.
-3. Once the payment gets authorized and captured successfully, the shipping preparation begins.
+3. Once the payment gets authorized successfully, the shipping preparation begins.
 4. The customer will receive an email notification once their order has shipped out for delivery.
+Payment also gets captured at this point.

-### Customer Actions
+#### Customer Actions
 Customers will also be allowed to do the following:
 - View the current status of their order
-- Update their payment method for the order, given that the existing payment authorization and capture is not in progress or complete.
+- Update their payment method for the order, given that the existing payment authorization and capture is not in progress or complete, or the order is not in a cancelled state.
-- Update their shipping address for the order, given that shipping preparation is not in progress or complete.
+- Update their shipping address for the order, given that shipping preparation is not in progress or complete, or the order is not in a cancelled state.
-- Cancel their order, given that shipping preparation is not in progress or complete.
+- Cancel their order, given that shipping preparation is not in progress or complete, or the order is not already in a cancelled state.
 The customer will receive an order cancelled email notification if their order gets cancelled.
-Additionally, their payment will be refunded if it was already captured.
+Additionally, their payment authorization will be voided if it had been authorized previously.

 ## Architecture